tezoscommunity/FAQ/Compile_Betanet.md

 opam pin list -s | xargs opam pin remove
 ```

 If you encounter an error about the opam depext plugin not being installed, you can install it manually and try again.
 Also, it seems that the system `rsync` package it needed for opam to be able install depext.
-Do `apt-get install rsync` if necessary and try again.
+Do `sudo apt-get install rsync` if necessary and try again.

 ```
 opam install depext